fccn/share-fccn-theme/README.md

   site: https://www.fccn.pt
   email: geral@fccn.pt
 darkmode: true # can be set to true or false, depending on the necessity
+area: knowledge
 ---
 ```

+#### Site areas by color

+Areas can be defined and rendered accordingly.
+Colors are similar to the ones used in the main FCCN site.

+Site areas by code (available values):
+* connectivity
+* computation
+* collaboration
+* knowledge
+* security
+* innovation

+If the `area` is not defined in the `_meta.md` file, the system defaults to the main header (FCCN green color)

 ### The _header.md